TheRagingOwl/IPTV-stremio-addon/README.md

 ## Usage

-After installation, browse through the various categories and regions to find the channels that interest you.
+After installation, browse through the various categories and regions to find the channels that interest you(TBA).
 Click on a channel to start streaming live.

 ## Contributing